IlyaRice/AIKnowledgeExtractor/README.md

 # AIKnowledgeExtractor

-An AI-driven tool for extracting and organizing knowledge from any text, piece by piece
+AIKnowledgeExtractor is a simple tool to pull out and organize information from any kind of text, bit by bit.

+## What’s the Plan?
+- Use an LLM to handle the extraction, generating structured outputs based on user requests.
+- Process texts iteratively, working through chunks step by step.
+- Work with stories, books, reports—basically any text.
+- Save everything neatly in a structured format.

+This is just the beginning—more to come as it takes shape!